 12. Viennese coffee – Alt Wien

-Alt Wien Kaffee is a small coffee roast house near Naschmarkt, it roasts in small 12-kilo handpicked batches every day.
+Alt Wien Kaffee is a small coffee roast house near Naschmarkt which roasts small 12-kilo handpicked batches every day.
 The café serves 14 different types of coffee, including fair trade and organic selections.
-Since Vienna’s coffee culture is undeniably vibrant, why not bring home a few bags of Alt Wien Kaffee to wake up every morning with a kick of memories from Vienna.
+Since Vienna’s coffee culture is undeniably vibrant, why not bring home a few bags of Alt Wien Kaffee to wake up every morning with a kick of memories from Vienna?
 PS.
-Maresi is a local brand of coffee creamer (all natural “double milk”) that you can find in every local grocery stores.
+Maresi is a local brand of coffee creamer (all natural “double milk”) that you can find in every local grocery store.

 13. Zotter Chocolate